Penciller: Dan Jurgens

 Page 33 – Panels 1 to 3: With the idea of time travel already having been mentioned, Ryder considers going back in time to before Monarch came into being.

-Top Row: An unknown in black; Hawkman; Cyborg; Nightwing; and Booster Gold.
+Top Row: An unknown in black (Adam L thinks it’s Starman but there are no red stripes across his shoulders as there are here); Hawkman; Cyborg; Nightwing; and Booster Gold.

 2nd Row:: Superman; Aquaman (covered by Ryder’s finger); Batman; Hawk; and Starfire (interestingly the only woman on the list).